thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2024-05-23-managing-complexity.md

 [Language Oriented Programming](https://en.wikipedia.org/wiki/Language-oriented_programming) (LOP) but applied by the individual developer rather than the language designer.
 We create what are called [Internal DSLs](https://martinfowler.com/dsl.html).
 These are DSLs that are defined within the GPL itself.
-This is in contrast to *External DSLs* which are defined in a separate language and then translated into the GPL via a parser.
+This contrasts with *External DSLs* which are defined in a separate language and then translated into the GPL via a parser.
 Major benefits of Internal DSLs are that they are much quicker to develop and can leverage the existing tooling and features of the host language.
-The downside is that they are potentially limited by the host language and can not be extended as easily if that host language is not extensible.
-Another challenge is the potential for "[mixing metaphors](https://www.masterclass.com/articles/mixed-metaphor)" in a confusing way: Is `table` a database table or a furniture table?
+The downside is that they are potentially limited by the host language and cannot be extended as easily if that host language is not extensible.
+Another challenge is the potential for "[mixing metaphors](https://www.masterclass.com/articles/mixed-metaphor)" in a confusing way: is `table` a database table or a furniture table?
 This introduces an interesting analogy to [Language Games](https://en.wikipedia.org/wiki/Language_game_(philosophy)) in philosophy.